gh0stEdit: Exploiting Layer-Based Access Vulnerability Within Docker Container Images: gh0stEdit Exploit

-We demonstrate the impact of this vulnerability through two attack examples.
-In the first case, gh0stEdit is employed to introduce a malicious binary into the Python environment.
-The second case involves downgrading libraries within an existing package, thereby introducing known CVEs that can be subsequently exploited.
-These attack scenarios are described in detailed, along with our analysis of the attacks in the following section.
-We further build on these attack cases by creating a PoC script which automate the attack, using gh0stEdit to include a reverse shell within images and have it dynamically executed as part of the intended image {\tt Entrypoint}.
+We demonstrate the impact of this exploit by introducing a malicious binary into the Python environment and downgrading libraries within an existing package, thereby introducing known CVEs that can be subsequently exploited.
+We describe the attack scenario in detail, along with our analysis of the attacks in the following section.
+We further build on this attack cases by creating a PoC script which automate the attack, using gh0stEdit to include a reverse shell within images and have it dynamically executed as part of the intended image {\tt Entrypoint}.
 To conduct our analysis of the attack use cases, we utilise a range of widely-adopted container scanning tools, which are actively used by the community.
 These tools are summarised in Table~\ref{tab:scanning_tools}.
 Tools such as Clair, Trivy, Docker Scout and Grype have been selected as they, or the successor tool (Grype being the successor to Anchore), have been used in existing academic research around container security, ~\cite{liu2020understanding}, ~\cite{javed2012understanding}, ~\cite{shu2017study}, ~\cite{wist2021analysis}, ~\cite{chen2022seaf} and ~\cite{mills2022ogma} or to provide functionality that is not covered by these tools to ensure scientific rigour as part of our analysis.
 For example the use of dynamic analysis provided by NeuVector, non-local image inspection provided by Skopeo or Malware specific detection through the industry standard use of YARA rules or ClamAV scanner.
 We compare the original base image with the maliciously edited image using each scanner to evaluate whether there are any observable indicators of compromise are present.

+Using traditional methods to change a Docker image the addition of new binary files or vulnerable packages will be flagged in the image history and will be highlighted by scanning tools.
+Using gh0stEdit the changes to an image are not shown, allowing any changes to bypass existing security best practices, something which would be of significant impact in an automated CI/CD process.
+We expand on these points further in Section~\ref{sec:discussion}.

-\section{Attack Use Case 1: Malicious Python}
+\section{Attack Use Case - Malicious Python}